 This series of lectures is intended to introduce the student to defining programming languages using operational methods.
 These methods require a minimum of mathematical machinery, yet are sufficiently powerful to describe a broad range of language concepts.
 The central tool is that of an inductive definition of a judgment, or assertion.
 The statics of a language consists of an inductive definition of its abstract syntax, including binding and scope of variables, and an inductive definition of a typing judgment, which expresses context-sensitive constraints on the formation of programs.
 The dynamics of a language consists of an inductive definition of a labelled transition system that defines how programs are executed.
-These lectures will explore the systematic use of the methods of process calculus to define the states of the dynamics.
 A necessary condition for a language to be well-defined is that the statics and the dynamics cohere in that the statics can be viewed as a specification of the behavior of program fragments.
 The basic form of coherence, called type safety, is expressed by progress and preservation theorems that rule out ill-defined states arising in any execution.
 More sophisticated forms of coherence make use of type-indexed families of predicates or relations, called logical relations, to express deeper properties such as Reynolds’s parametricity theorem.

 Reference: Robert Harper, Practical Foundations for Programming Languages, Cambridge University Press.

 Probabilistic programs and randomized algorithms play key roles in many growing areas of computer science.
 While the mathematical semantics of such programs is mostly well-understood, techniques for verifying and reasoning about probabilistic programs are an active area of research.
 Existing tools are limited to simple programs, and have difficulty scaling to verify many properties of interest.
 In this mini-course, we will present the classical verification techniques for probabilistic programs, and survey some recent methods.